Shivampasvan/ReachHub/README.md

 - Checkout process for buyers to purchase products
 - Sort by Price High to Low
 - Sort by Price Low to High
+- Filter by Categories
 - Filter by Brands
-- Filter by Categories
 - Pagination
 - Multiple filters functionality
 - Add to Cart | Delete from Cart | Proceed to checkout
-- payment, checkout functionality
+- Payment, Checkout functionality

 ## Technologies Used